aott33/GoPLC/docs/prd.md

 He has an existing CompactLogix tank battery program from a previous project - real production code with tank level monitoring, pump sequencing, and alarm logic.
 This becomes his validation case: if he can recreate this in go-plc and it's actually better, the project succeeds.

 Andy starts by researching existing Go libraries to accelerate development.
-He finds `simonvetter/modbus` for Modbus TCP, `gopcua/opcua` for OPC UA server capabilities, and `eclipse-paho/paho.mqtt.golang` as the foundation for Sparkplug B (which he'll extend with Sparkplug B protobuf encoding and message patterns).
-Standing on the shoulders of these existing libraries means he can focus on the core PLC runtime architecture and Sparkplug B implementation rather than reinventing low-level protocol handling.
+He finds `simonvetter/modbus` for Modbus TCP and `gopcua/opcua` for OPC UA server capabilities.
+For advanced protocol support in Phase 2, he discovers Zenoh - a next-generation pub/sub protocol with demonstrated 900+ channels @ 100Hz performance on edge devices.
+He plans to contribute to the `zenoh-go` bindings, building both his portfolio and the open-source ecosystem.
+Standing on the shoulders of these existing libraries means he can focus on the core PLC runtime architecture rather than reinventing low-level protocol handling.

 He builds the project structure, integrating these libraries into a cohesive runtime.
-The YAML configuration system comes next - he wants users to define variables once and have them auto-expose to all protocols (Modbus, OPC UA, Sparkplug B, GraphQL).
+The YAML configuration system comes next - he wants users to define variables once and have them auto-expose to all protocols (Modbus, OPC UA, GraphQL, and eventually Zenoh).

 The critical moment comes when he uses AI to analyze his CompactLogix program and help translate the logic into Go tasks.
 The AI understands the control patterns and generates clean Go code.
 Andy refines it, adds proper error handling, and implements the tank battery logic.
 When he runs it for the first time and sees the same control behavior as the CompactLogix version - but with faster iteration cycles and readable code - he knows he's onto something.

 He spends significant time on documentation, creating a comprehensive Docusaurus site.
 He wants someone like Marcus (the automation engineer from Journey 1) to be able to adopt go-plc without Andy having to personally onboard them.
 Installation guides, configuration examples, the tank battery walkthrough, performance benchmarks - all documented thoroughly.

-When Andy deploys the final system, integrates it with Ignition SCADA via both OPC UA and Sparkplug B, and validates the performance metrics (<50µs task execution, <10ms API response), he has his answer to the ultimate question: "Would I use this in a real control project?"
+When Andy deploys the final system, integrates it with Ignition SCADA via OPC UA, and validates the performance metrics (<50µs task execution, <10ms API response), he has his answer to the ultimate question: "Would I use this in a real control project?"

 Yes.
 Absolutely yes.

 He submits his capstone with confidence - not just because it demonstrates Go skills, concurrency, real-time systems, and protocol integration - but because he's built something he'd actually recommend to other engineers.

 **This journey reveals requirements for:**
-- Integration with existing Go libraries (simonvetter/modbus, gopcua/opcua, paho.mqtt.golang)
+- Integration with existing Go libraries (simonvetter/modbus, gopcua/opcua)
-- Sparkplug B protocol implementation (protobuf encoding, NBIRTH/NDATA/NDEATH messages)
+- Optional Zenoh protocol integration for Phase 2 (high-performance pub/sub with zenoh-go contribution)
 - YAML configuration system with single-definition principle
 - AI-friendly code structure for migration assistance
 - Performance validation framework (benchmarking <50µs, <10ms targets)